jonasjaeger-sci/mod905/docs/examples/examples-vvexternal.rst

 Creating a new Molecular Dynamics engine with C or FORTRAN
 ----------------------------------------------------------

-In this example we will create a new molecular dynamics engine using C or FORTRAN.
+In this example, we will create a new molecular dynamics engine using C or FORTRAN.
 As described in the :ref:`user guide <user-guide-engine>` we have to make a new class and implement a method which performs an integration step.
-When we now make use of C or FORTRAN in a pyretis engine, we essentially just call a method from an external library which we have prepared ourselves (in C or FORTRAN).
+When we now make use of C or FORTRAN in a |pyretis| engine, we essentially just call a method from an external library which we have prepared ourselves (in C or FORTRAN).